tinytecher/Happy-Hammies/README.md

     - `App`: Main app component.
     - `HamsterDetails`: Component for displaying details of a specific hamster.
     - `Hero`: Component for the hero section.
-    - `NavBar`: Component for the navigation bar.
+    - `NavBar`: Component for the navigation bar..

 ## Additional Notes